orchest/orchest/docs/source/developer_guide/development_workflow.rst

    and restart Orchest (``./orchest restart --mode=dev``) to make sure the newly build container is used.

-In ``dev`` mode the repository code from the filesystem is mounted (and thus adhering to branches) to the appropriate paths in the Docker containers.
+In ``dev`` mode the repository code from the filesystem is mounted (and thus adhering to git branches) to the appropriate paths in the Docker containers.
 This allows for active code changes being reflected inside the application.
 In ``dev`` mode the Flask applications are run in development mode.

 Before committing